OctopusDeploy/blog/blog/2021-09/devops-runbooks-and-kubectl/index.md

 In this blog post, we look at a simple runbook and highlight the advantages of creating reusable runbooks over manual scripting and ad-hoc debugging.

 :::hint
 Octopus 2021 Q3 includes updated support for Kubernetes deployments, and runbooks for Google Cloud, AWS, and Azure users.
-Watch [Twitter](https://twitter.com/OctopusDeploy) and check [our blog](https://octopus.com/blog) for updates on our upcoming 2021 Q3 release.
+Learn more in our [release announcement](https://octopus.com/blog/octopus-release-2021-q3).
 :::

 ## A simple Kubernetes runbook example